Delayed Payment of GI Bill

 - A member of Enrollment Services will make the initial determination.

 - Upon appeal, an intermediate review will be conducted by the Registrar.

 - Final administrative review will be made by a domicile appeals committee.

-Additional information regarding the domicile appeal policy is available in the student handbook and from the Enrollment Services Office.
+Additional information regarding the domicile appeal procedure is available in the Student Handbook and from the Enrollment Services Office.

 GI Bill Beneficiary Grievance Procedure